dotnet/docfx/docs/designs/loc.md

 DocFX build supports localization contents, there are a few features need to be supported for localization contents:
   - Partial contents: the localization contents are often a part of source content.
-  - Localization contents are not required to be stored in the same repo of source content, they can be everywhere.
+  - Localization contents are not required to be stored in the same repo of source content, they can be anywhere.
   - Localization publishing may have a few specific requirements which are different with source publishing, they need overwrite the source configuration

 ## Design